Wenkai-Xuan/Wenkai-Xuan.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.S. in Computational Science and Engineering (Specialization: Robotics), ETH Zürich, 2022-2025
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Geophysics, University of Science and Technology of China, 2018-2022

 Work experience
 ======